-- 1.10 The land at Gravelly Way will be isolated, surrounded by existing and committed industrial development on four sides, and will no longer perform any of the 5 Purposes.
-It is illogical to keep that site in the Green Belt; it is not necessary to keep it permanently open, and therefore; the Green Belt notation should be deleted. - 1.11 On this basis, Bericote seek the following amendments to the Plan: - (a) Delete Green Belt notation on site E51a - (b) Allocate site E51a for employment development - 1.12 Bericote also consider that the case to delete their site at Vicarage Road (Site E51b) from the Green Belt is strong.
+- 1.14 The land at Gravelly Way will be isolated, surrounded by existing and committed industrial development on four sides, and will no longer be permanently open and won't perform any of the 5 Purposes.
+It is illogical to keep that site in the Green Belt; it is not necessary to keep it permanently open, and therefore; the Green Belt notation should be deleted. - 1.15 On this basis, Bericote seek the following amendments to the Plan: - (a) Delete Green Belt notation on site E51a - (b) Allocate site E51a for employment development - 1.16 Bericote also consider that the case to delete their site at Vicarage Road (Site E51b) from the Green Belt is strong.
 However, they intend to pursue biodiversity and local community uses on that plot, rather than employment development.
-The Green Belt notation should also be deleted on that site. - 1.13 The rest of this representation sets out Bericote's evidence which supports this position.
+The Green Belt notation should also be deleted on that site. - 1.17 The rest of this representation sets out Bericote's evidence which supports this position.